-- Response time summaries
+- · Response time summary for a terminal LU

-- · Response time trends
+- Response time trend for a terminal LU

 - Response time for a session by collection period.

 Response time and configuration data for each session can be written to an external log as the response time data is collected, allowing other programs to process it.